operator-playground-io/kubeapps-bitnami-helm-chart-tile/tutorials/kubeapps-bitnami-helm-chart-installation.md

 ### Install Kubeapps Bitnami Helm Chart

 This tutorial is made just to describe what all steps are actually being performed behind the Kubeapps Chart "Install" button and is just for knowledge perspective.
-Please do not execute these manually if you already installed the WordPress Helm Chart using "Install" button.
+Please do not execute these manually if you already installed the Kubeapps Helm Chart using "Install" button.

 We have followed following steps to install Kubeapps Bitnami Helm Chart :